SpencerVJones/Continent-and-Country-Statistics-App/README.md

 - Customize the application as needed to enhance the user experience.

 ## Usage
-- CountryInfo empowers users to curate and manage country demographics with precision.
+- Continent and Country Statistics App empowers users to curate and manage country demographics with precision.
 Seamlessly navigate continents and add new countries effortlessly, ensuring accurate representation of global statistics.

 ## Contributing
 - Contributions are welcome!
 If you have any suggestions, feature requests, or bug reports, please open an issue on GitHub.
-Let's collaborate to make CountryInfo even better!
+Let's collaborate to make Continent and Country Statistics App even better!